Please update your Flash player to see this menu.

 Front of Line passes at Universal Studios Hollywood

-If you're coming from a long distance and/or you can't re-visit the park later to catch the attractions you miss, then getting a front-of-line pass may be your best bet if you want to experience all of Universal Studios Hollywood's attractions in one day.
+On busy days, if you're coming from a long distance and/or you can't re-visit the park later to catch the attractions you miss, then getting a front-of-line pass may be your best bet if you want to experience all of Universal Studios Hollywood's attractions in one day.
 Here's what one reader told me concerning his opinion:

 Art from Las Vegas wrote: "The front of line pass was a bit pricey, but considering that I don't go on vacation to a major theme park that frequently, it was definitely worth the investment.
 Convenience and comfort were big factors in swaying me.
 On the day I visited, the average wait time for rides without the pass was about an hour, and with the pass it was 5-10 minutes (closer to 5 minutes on most rides.)
 In some ways it is actually good the pass costs so much, because very few people got them the day I visited...which kept the VIP line short.
 Would I recommend the front-of-line pass to others?
 Some people will only come to Universal once in a lifetime; others will visit only once in several years.
 With that in mind I'd say that it would be imperative for them to see as many of the rides as possible.
 It may not even be possible to see all of the attractions in a day without it.
 For these visitors, getting the Front of Line Pass would make a great difference to their enjoyment of the park.
 One important consideration, though, is the size of the group.
 For singles or couples, it may be fairly easy to pay the extra fee, but for an average family with 2-3 kids, it's more difficult due to the steep price.
 For myself, though, particularly because I have kids (which makes the waiting in line that much more arduous,) I would rather not go at all than to go and have to wait an hour in the heat for a 5 minute ride.
 For me, I felt that it was worth waiting longer to save up the money so that my family and I could really enjoy our vacation."